United Flexible Date Award Search: Old Calendar View

 After you've found flights that seem to have saver award availability, you can verify that they are indeed saver awards by expanding the flight details and looking for a letter code in parenthesis.
 (X) is a saver award in economy, (I) is a saver award in business, and (O) is a saver award in first class.

-Note: United stamps “Saver Award” in the economy column, but it does not do this in business or first, so you'll need to look for the letter code in parenthesis to verify for business and first class.
+Note: United stamps “Saver Award” in the economy column, but not in business or first – you'll need to look for the letter code in parenthesis to verify for business and first class.

 You'll then want to plug in those dates with the Star Alliance program you're actually booking with, such as Air Canada Aeroplan, ANA Mileage Club, Avianca LifeMiles, or Turkish Airlines Miles & Smiles.
 Always verify it is indeed bookable with the partner airline before you transfer any points to book.